astronomer/cs-tutorial-kafka/README.md

 source venv/bin/activate

-start python script with(this script will continueally run, to stop press ctrl+c):
+start python script with(this script will continueally run, to stop press ctrl+c) This needs to be running for the process to work:

 python output_messages.py